first & foremost

 Making history since 1693.

 William & Mary has been around so long that we still refer to America as "the new guy."
 The first permanent English settlement was established in Virginia in 1607 right down the road at Jamestown, and the original plans for W&M were drafted 11 years later.
-The only reason we're "younger" than Harvard is because a Powhatan uprising delayed the campus dedication.
-We couldn’t make this stuff up.
+While it took a bit longer than originally planned—resulting in Harvard beating us by a few decades—William & Mary was officially chartered in 1693.

 By attending W&M, you can help write the next chapter in a very (very) long history of tradition and distinction.